REVIEW

 newspaper reviews.

-The methodology is mainly art historical with flashes of anthropological
+mainly art historical with flashes of anthropological

 approaches since his works are mainly inspired by the cultural ambience.
 The